 - Work on machines that are safe and code; compliant

 - Be provided required safety gear, such as gloves or a harness and lifeline for falls;

 - Request an OSHA inspection and speak to the inspector;

 - Report an injury or illness and get copies of your medical records;

 - See copies of the workplace injury and illness log;

 - Review records of work-related injuries and illnesses; and

 - Get copies of test results done for hazards in the workplace.

 Employers who violate the laws and regulations overseen by OSHA face severe penalties, so they sometimes make efforts to hide violations.
 If you believe you are working in an unsafe or unhealthy environment, talk to your supervisor about it and make a written complaint.
 If nothing is done, making a complaint to OSHA might be your best option.

 Employees of companies who violate OSHA regulations are encouraged to report the violations as it offers protection to all employees and furthers OSHA’s purpose.
-Should you find yourself being retaliated against for making such a report, please contact Potter Handy, Employment Law Group for a free case evaluation.
-You can also find us on finduslawyers.
+Should you find yourself being retaliated against for making such a report, please contact Potter Handy, Employment Rights Law Firm for a free case evaluation.